-For a large pie, simply place one sheet of puff pastry on a baking paper.
+For large pies, simply place one sheet of puff pastry on baking paper.
 Pile half of the spinach mixture on one side of the pastry sheet, leaving a border of approximately 2.5 cm all around the edges.
 Fold over the filling and press the edges together.
 Seal the edges with a fork.
 Repeat the process with the second puff pastry sheet.

 To freeze, line a tray that fits into your freezer with baking paper.
-Arrange the uncooked pies on it making sure they do not touch.
+Arrange the uncooked pies on it making sure they don’t touch.
 Freeze overnight.
-Once frozen, place pies in a plastic bag or wrap with cling wrap and place back into the freezer.
+Once frozen, place the pies in a plastic bag or wrap with cling wrap and place back into the freezer.

-To cook, place the pies a non-stick baking sheet and bake approximately 30 minutes or until golden in colour and puffy.
+To cook, place the pies on a non-stick baking sheet and bake for approximately 30 minutes or until golden in colour and puffy.
 Enjoy them warm.

 For small pie pockets, cut each of the 4 puff pastry sheets into 3 even strips crosswise and lengthwise, making 9 smaller squares.
 Make sure the squares are well-floured if you are going to stack them in a little pile.

-Place approximately 1 tablespoon of the spinach/cheese mixture in the middle of each square.
+Place approximately 1 tablespoon of the spinach and cheese mixture in the middle of each square.
 Fold the squares over the filling to form triangles and gently press the edges together.
 Use a fork to seal the edges.

-To Cook, place pocket pies on a non-stick baking sheet and bake approximately 20 minutes or until golden in colour and puffy.
+To cook, place the mini pies on a non-stick baking sheet and bake for approximately 20 minutes or until golden in colour and puffy.
 Enjoy them warm.